This article is to give a brief outline on how to arrange the change of shareholders of a Hong Kong private company.

 ~ Instrument of Transfer + Bought and Sold Notes

-~ Letter of declaration by the Director on below matters
+~ Letter of the declaration by the Director on the below matters

 whether or not that the company has commenced business and have prepared audited report issued within 6 months, and together with the certified management accounts by the director and issued within 3 months linked with the latest audited report; also for that of all subsidiaries (if any)

-~ Organisation Chart if company has subsidiaries, certified by the director
+~ Organisation Chart if the company has subsidiaries, certified by the director

 ~ Copy of the latest filed annual return